What are the filing requirements for the Florida Homestead Exemption?

 - Were you or your dependent living in the dwelling on January 1?

 - Do you claim residency in another county or state?

-While these question examples were provided by the Florida Department of Revenue, the property appraiser may ask additional questions or ones that are similar in nature.
+While these question examples were provided by the Florida Department of Revenue, the property appraiser may ask additional questions.

 Also, if you have moved from a previous Florida homestead, you may be eligible to port your entire homestead of a portion of it through the Save our Homes Portability Transfer.

 In addition to the Florida Homestead exemption, here are other exemptions that a person may be eligible for in Florida:

 - Tax benefits for persons 65 or older